MrPotatoManLol/QLRC-Stuff/General/Departments/Hostile/Hostile Forces.md

 **Department Type:** Hostile

 **Description:** The Hostile Forces is a hostile Group of Interest to the corporation.
-The group's origin and true name is unknown, along with their true motive.
+The group's origin and true name are unknown resulting in their designation *Zeta 9*.
 It's speculated around Corporation Personnel that the group formed after the removal of numerous rogue Security HiCom, however nothing has been confirmed.

 **Join Requirements:** CL-0 (RA-7)
 **Join Process:** Application (RA-7)